sct2005/TeamProjectCOM2020/Case_Structure.md

 ---

 ## What Went Wrong
-DeepSeek’s LLM was found to **suppress, filter, or alter outputs** when prompts involved politically sensitive topics — especially those related to Taiwan’s sovereignty, democracy, and other geopolitically sensitive subjects.
+DeepSeek’s LLM was found to filter outputs when prompts involved politically sensitive topics — especially those related to Taiwan’s sovereignty, democracy, and other geopolitically sensitive subjects.
 These restrictions are interpreted as **built-in censorship aligned with the Chinese government’s positions**, raising concerns that the AI could act as a channel for state-influenced information control rather than offering neutral or balanced responses. :contentReference[oaicite:2]{index=2}

 ---